xinity/docker-ollert/README.md

 dockerized trello stats app ollert : https://github.com/sep/ollert

 ## Configuration
-to use the docker container, you just a .env which will your Environment variables:
+to use the docker container, you just need a .env in which you'll provide Environment variables needed:

 PUBLIC_KEY